DONGRYEOLLEE1/DONGRYEOLLEE1/README.md

 # 👋 **Hi there** 👋

   I always pursue a improval person who doing one's best in own's field❕❗

-  ✏ First Step from Big Data Maestro, Data Analysis / Machine Learning (2021.04 ~ 2021.10)

-  🧩 Participation to COMPAS competition(광양시, 재활용품 자동수거기 설치를 위한 최적위치 선정)

-  💊 Robin ICT, AI team Intern (2021.11 ~ 2022.01)

-  🐨 Bigster, Data Analyst (2022.07 ~ )